vinaypall/Comrad-Assignment/README.md

 Modify the `PropertyRequestBody.java` class to make sure the name is not null and rate is greater than 100

-Add Exception handling to the controller send back a 400 status code with the response
+Add Exception handling to the controller send back a response with a status code of 400 and a message with the text `"Request body invalid"`

 ### Add Reservation